quixio/quix-docs/docs/platform/how-to/create-environment.md

 An environment is always associated with a branch.
 You can select a branch that already exists (such as when you have connected your project to an existing Git repository), but you are also free to create any new branches you need - simply click `+ New branch` from the branch dropdown, in the `Environment settings` dialog.

-## Kafka hosting option
+## Broker settings

+You now choose the Kafka broker you use with Quix.

-There are three hosting options:
+There are three broker options:

 1. Quix broker
-2. Self-hosted
+2. Managed Kafka
-3. Confluent Cloud
+3. Self-hosted

 Each of these is described briefly in the following sections.